 The best ski resort in Poland is Karkonosze- which offers skiing on terrain of up to 2,600m.
 This is the highest resort in Poland and also offers plenty of non-skiing activities.
 Located south-east of Krakow, the resort has a good choice of ski lifts and runs as well as offering a great range of accommodation options to suit all budgets.

-Lesser know and more Challenging Polish Ski Resorts
+Lesser known and more Challenging Polish Ski Resorts

 Other resorts in this area include Białcza i Janow, Ołtaszyn and Karpacz, a small ski resort with some very challenging runs.